moccalotto/kaos/_rulebook/main.md

 If one of the rolls in a Hard Test is a 100, it is automatically a failure.

 #### The 95-rule
-No matter how high your skill score is or which circumstantial advantagas you may have, your target number can never be higher than 95.
+No matter how high your skill score is or which circumstantial advantages you may have, your target number can never be higher than 95.

 ## Combat